aacaliman/event/README.txt

 CONTENTS OF THIS FILE
 ---------------------
-BLA BLA BLA DA DA DA
+BLA BLA BLA DA DA DA NUNUNU
  * About Drupal
  * Configuration and features
  * Installation profiles